tauplatform/rhomobile-docs/docs/en/edge/guide/local_database.md

 * 1 = use newer ORM Common API

 NOTE: If this parameter is left unspecified, the older Rhom/ORM API will be used.
+NOTE: New ORM API is still experimental and is not guaranteed to work correctly with Ruby.
+Use at your own risk.

 ## Database Encryption